tardis-sn/tardis/docs/examples/profilemodel.rst

 .. note::

-    The grid of points specified in the input fule is interpretted by TARDIS as defining a grid in which the tabulated velocities are taken as the outer boundaries of grid cells and the density is assumed to be uniform with each cell.
+    The grid of points specified in the input file is interpreted by TARDIS as defining a grid in which the tabulated velocities are taken as the outer boundaries of grid cells and the density is assumed to be uniform with each cell.